microsoft/fluentui/packages/react-input/Spec.md

 - The `<input>` is visible and shows the placeholder or value text.
 - The component doesn't provide a built-in label, so it's important for the user to pass in appropriate attributes such as `id` (associated with a label using `htmlFor`), `aria-label`, or `aria-labelledby`.
 - No features in the initial implementation require manipulation of focus, tab order, or key handling.
-- Visual states for focus and hover will be applied to `inputWrapper` rather than the `<input>` itself (which is rendered without a border and only used to show the text), because the `insideBefore` and `insideAfter` slots need to visually appear to be within the input.
+- Visual states for focus and hover will be applied to `root` rather than the `<input>` itself (which is rendered without a border and only used to show the text), because the `contentBefore` and `contentAfter` slots need to visually appear to be within the input.

 ## Migration